-If you own a commercial property in Wappingers Falls, NY or the surrounding areas, then you’ll know how expensive maintaining, repairing or installing a new roof can be.
-Fortunately, those costs can be considered overhead, which means that you may be eligible for certain tax deductions.
-The following are some of the tax tips for commercial roofs you should keep in mind in 2018.
+If you own commercial property in Wappingers Falls, NY or the surrounding areas, then you’ll know how expensive maintaining, repairing or installing a new roof can be.
+Fortunately, those costs can be considered overhead, which means you may be eligible for certain tax deductions.
+The following are some of the tax tips for commercial roofs you should keep in mind in 2019.

 - Replace your old BUR roof – If you install a new single-ply membrane, then you’re upgrading your roof and adding value.

 - Restore the condition – If your roof is experienced wear and tear and you have a commercial roofer restore it.

 - You replace your roof – If you replace your existing roof with a useable patio, you’ve customized it for additional use.

 However, under Section 179 of the recently passed Tax Cuts and Jobs Act, you can immediately expense the cost of this type of roof work in the year it was performed if you qualify.
 Just keep in mind that there are limits on these costs, which include the following: